Literary Event Eligibility

 - Students repeating a course for a higher grade may not participate.
 However, students repeating a course due to failure are eligible to participate.

-- Students must meet the requirements for the Carnegie unit in the setting of the LHSRA active member school (students enrolled in a correspondence course may participate).
+- Students must meet the requirements for the Carnegie unit in the setting of the LHSRA active member school (students enrolled in a correspondence and/or dual enrollment course may participate).

 - Students may not be native or primary speakers of a foreign language if they wish to compete in a foreign language event.
 Students whose main language at home is other than English are considered to be native speakers of that particular language, and schools must certify that students are non-native speakers of the target language.